Abdol-Aziz Mirza Farmanfarmaian: Biography

 In 1950, Abdol Aziz Farman-Farmaian moved back to Tehran for good until 1979, where he proceeded to create one of Iran's most important modern-day architectural legacies.

 The initial years—The Razmara period, followed by the Mossadegh years—were marked by an unstable political and economic situation.
 Abdol Aziz Farman-Farmaian started to work as a civil servant at the University of Tehran in the Department of Construction, where he became departmental director after a few years.
-During the same period, he was given a professorial chair at the Tehran University school of Architecture (Daneshkadeh Honarhaie Ziba), where he taught students architecture until 1957–58.
+During the same period, he was given a professorial chair at the Tehran University school of Architecture (Daneshkadeh Honarha-ye Ziba), where he taught architecture until 1957–58.

 In 1954, Abdol Aziz Farman-Farmaian was admitted to the Plan Organization as a recognized consultant.
 At this time when Abdol Aziz Farman-Farmaian designed numerous private residences for his extended relatives, friends, and clients.
-The legal entity that was set up was known as Moassessehye Abdol Aziz Farman-Farmaian.
+The legal entity that was set up was known as Moassesseh-ye Abdol Aziz Farman-Farmaian.
 In 1976, the company known as AFFA, Abdol Aziz Farman-Farmaian and Associates, was created for the design of the Stadium and following the directive of the Plan Organization to be associated with younger architects.
 The new associates belonged to Reza Majd and Farokh Hirbod, both graduates from first-class American universities.
 AFFA's associates increased over the years.

 Farman-Farmaian permanently moved to Paris in 1980 and afterwards to Spain, where he died aged 93.
 He was also in close contact with his partner Reza Majd, who still practiced architecture until recently in Palma, Mallorca, Spain.